Powdered milk is one of the essential survival foods to have stockpiled in case of an emergency.

 Because DIY powdered milk can go bad so quickly – especially if you used fatty milk or are storing it in a warm environment – it might be smart to add some maltodextrin to your milk before drying.

 Based on various industry papers I read, maltodextrin should account for 3-15% of the final dry milk product.
 (1, 2, 3, 4, 5) That means adding approximately 1-7 teaspoons of maltodextrin per gallon of milk.
 Add it to the milk before drying.
 (It can be found on Amazon here.)

 *Fun fact: You can add maltodextrin to peanut butter to make peanut butter powder.

-If you have milk which is about to go bad, you might want to dry it as a way of preserving it.
+If you have milk that is about to go bad, you might want to dry it as a way of preserving it.
 Unfortunately, this is generally a bad idea.
-The milk might already have higher levels of harmful bacteria and these could multiply during the drying process.
-If you want to save milk which is about to expire, it’s safer to freeze it instead.
+The milk might already have higher levels of harmful bacteria, and these could multiply during the drying process.
+If you want to save milk that is about to expire, it’s safer to freeze it instead.
 (Learn how to freeze milk)

 The Powder Must Be Completely Dry

 For powdered milk to be shelf-stable, it must be completely dry.
 It should crack easily when you touch it.
 Likewise, no moisture should come out when you squeeze the milk.

 How to Make Powdered Milk At Home

 There are three ways to make your own powdered milk.
 All of these take a long time and can get pretty messy.
 If you want to add maltodextrin to the milk, make sure you add it before drying out the milk.